Learn About LIHEAP in Illinois

 Find out more about the types of LIHEAP programs available in our free guide.

-What are the Illinois LIHEAP eligibility Guidelines?
+What are the Illinois LIHEAP requirements?

 Before you apply for utility bill assistance for low income families in Illinois, you are strongly encouraged to review eligibility requirements associated with this program.
 By doing so, you and your household will gain a better understanding as to whether or not you may qualify for benefits.
 In order to receive benefits in Illinois, you must be a resident of the state.
 Additionally, all household members must either be U.S. citizens or legal aliens.